HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Segmented Memory Model

 The VCPU-32 memory model features a **segmented memory model**.
-The address space consists of up to 2^16 segments, each of which holds up to 2^32 words in size.
-Segments are further subdivided into pages with a page size of 16K Words.
-The concatenation of segment ID and offset form a **virtual address**.
+The address space consists of up to 2^16 segments, each of which holds up to 2^32 bytes in size.
+Segments are further subdivided into pages with a page size of 16 Kbytes.
+The concatenation of segment ID and offset form the **virtual address**.

 ```
                        0                     15     0                        18              31